Separation Anxiety in Babies 101: What Every Parent Should Know

 We often speak about parenting out of truth (not fear!) with our little ones, setting them up for future success.
 As we gear up towards the school year, go back to work, and the discussion of entrusting our little ones with others as we navigate this new normal, our little ones may be having lots of feelings after spending LOADS of time with us.
 So, let’s discuss how we can make this a positive transition for you and the baby.

-It typically starts around 8-24 months of age, but it can happen as early as 5-7 months.
+The separation anxiety in babies typically starts around 8-24 months of age, but it can happen as early as 5-7 months.

 Object Permanence.
 Now that your child can comprehend that objects continue to exist although they can no longer be seen or heard, they are starting to realize that you exist apart from them.